 Action Girl: Sayaka was among the first action-geared ladies in Japanese anime

-Action-Hogging Opening: The openings of the trilogy feature more action -featuring the titular HumongousMechas tearing their way through an army of enemies-, and a better animation than an average episode of their series -especially of Grendizer-.
+Action-Hogging Opening: The openings of the trilogy feature more action (featuring the titular HumongousMecha tearing its way through an army of enemies), and a better animation than an average episode of their series, especially Grendizer's.

 Advanced Ancient Acropolis: The Mykene inhabited the Greek island of Bardos.
 Their technological level was miles ahead of any other culture of the same time, and the rest of the world would need millennia to catch up.
 However, one earthquake shook their island and destroyed their cities, and they were forced to seek shelter underground.
 They founded another civilization Beneath the Earth, but on the surface the only remainder left of their presence were abandoned, decaying ruins, and old legends about the Humongous Mecha they used to defend their land.

-Air Jousting: Dr. Hell started sending flying Beasts after Kouji and Mazinger-Z as soon as the episode 19.
-Mazinger got a Mid-Season Upgrade to grant him flight capabilities in episode 34, and in that same episode Kouji got his first aerial battle (Against Genocyder F9).
-Since that moment and through the whole series he had many climatic aerial duels against flying enemies like Kirma K5 (who used hit-and-fly-off tactics) or Jeiser J1 (that could easily blast Mazinger away, was impervious to his weapons and forget Kouji to chase it across the sky in spite of Mazinger was nearly out of power and the cockpit was smoking).
+Air Jousting: Dr. Hell started sending flying Beasts after Kouji and Mazinger-Z as soon as episode 19.
+Mazinger got a Mid-Season Upgrade to flight capability in episode 34, and in that same episode Kouji got his first aerial battle (against Genocyder F9).
+Since that moment and through the whole series he had many climatic aerial duels against flying enemies like Kirma K5 (who used hit-and-fly-off tactics) or Jeiser J1 (that could easily blast Mazinger away, was impervious to his weapons and forced Kouji to chase it across the sky despite Mazinger being nearly out of power with a damaged cockpit).

 Airborne Aircraft Carrier: Ghoul, a flying fortress commanded by Count Brocken.
-It had capability for housing a large number of Brocken's Iron Cross troops, dozens of combat jets and Mechanical Beasts, and it could mask itself from radar devices, fly at high altitude and spend several months airborne without needing landing.
+It had the capability to house a large number of Brocken's Iron Cross troops, dozens of combat jets and Mechanical Beasts, and it could mask itself from radar devices, fly at high altitude and spend several months airborne without needing to land.

 All There in the Manual: Many supplementary materials (such like the Mazinbible book) have been released, providing with additional information and backstory about the series and the worlds where they happen, their characters, blueprints of mechas and bases...